miggy-pg/nflix/README.md

 ## 🙌 Contributing

 Contributions are welcomed!
-To contribute to the Lanao del Norte Tourism Guide:
+To contribute to NFlix:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`